Deep Learning in the Sequence Space: Application to heterogeneous households and heterogeneous firms

 Each firm sets its investment and dividend payout policies to maximize its objective function: the present discounted value of its dividends, subject to a budget constraint, and a non-negative dividends constraint.
-The firm problem is characterized by a following Bellman equation:
+The firm problem is characterized by the following Bellman equation:

+$\Gamma$ denotes the mass of surviving firms, which is equal to the (idiosyncratically independent) survival probability of an individual firm between $t$ and $t+1$.
 The time index of the value function stands for the dependence of the firm problem on the aggregate state of the economy. $\Lambda_{t+1, t}$ denotes the aggregate stochastic discount factor given by the distribution of shareholders.
 The policy functions of the firms are characterized by a set of KKT conditions.

-where $\lambda^i_t$ denotes the Lagrange multiplier on the non-negative dividend constraint and where $r^{i, k}_t$ denotes the marginal product of capital installed in the firm.
+where $\lambda^i_t$ denotes the Lagrange multiplier on the non-negative dividend constraint and where $r^{i, k}_t$ denotes the marginal product of capital installed in the firm

-Using the Fischer-Burmeister function, we rewrite the KKT conditions of the firm problem as a single equation $\psi^{FB}(\lambda_t^i, d_t^i - \underbar{d} ) = 0.$, where $\lambda_t^i$ is given in equation \eqref{eq:firm_foc_lambd}.
+Using the Fischer-Burmeister function, we rewrite the KKT conditions of the firm problem as a single equation $\psi^{FB}(\lambda_t^i, d_t^i - \underbar{d} ) = 0$, where $\lambda_t^i$ is given in equation \eqref{eq:firm_foc_lambd}.

-\paragraph{Aggregation of firms} Firms hire efficiency units of labor on a competitive spot market, and labor can move freely between the firms.
+\paragraph{Aggregation of firms} Firms hire efficiency units of labor on a competitive spot market.
 There is a single equilibrium wage $w_t$ per efficiency unit of labor, which is paid by all the firms.
 The labor demand of an individual firm is given by a static first-order condition

 Let $\mu^F_t(z^i, k^i)$ denote the distribution of surviving firms over idiosyncratic productivity and capital.
 The overall mass of surviving firms is given by $\Gamma = \int_{i}\mu^F_t(z^i, k^i)di $.
 Since we assume that all households supply their labor inelastically, the aggregate labor supply is constant at $L= 1$.
 This allows us to solve for the equilibrium wage as a function of the productivity level $A_t$, and the cross-sectional distribution of firms.
+We obtain

-Given the expression for the wage \eqref{eq:firms_wage}, the labor demand is given in a closed-form, as described in equation \eqref{eq:firms_labor}.
+Given the expression for the wage \eqref{eq:firms_wage}, the labor demand is given in a closed form, as described in equation \eqref{eq:firms_labor}.
+Note that, because of decreasing returns to scale, the full firm distribution matters for the determination of the aggregate wage.
 Similarly, aggregate dividends are given by